 - Chip & swipe card reader: Free with Shopify account (normally $29)

 All Shopify plans include an integrated ecommerce platform.
-In addition to Basic Shopify, Shopify and Advanced Shopify, there is also Shopify Lite for selling on social media and at pop-up events or Shopify Plus for large-scale enterprises.
+In addition to Basic Shopify, Shopify, and Advanced Shopify, there is also Shopify Lite for selling on social media and at pop-up events or Shopify Plus for large-scale enterprises.
 Shopify also has its own app store where you can find extra features and plug-ins.
 If you already have a Shopify ecommerce account, using the connected Shopify POS system is your best option.

-Shopify POS includes:
+Shopify POS CRM

 Shopify is an ecommerce-based platform.
 If you already have a Shopify online store, you can add a brick-and-mortar sales channel without any additional fees.
 If you’re setting up a Shopify account for the first time, your online store is included.
 Most major POS systems such as Square don’t have an ecommerce solution that is as robust as Shopify.

-In addition to combining ecommerce and in-person selling under one dashboard, Shopify also has options to sell on Facebook, Pinterest, Amazon, BuzzFeed and more.
+In addition to combining ecommerce and in-person selling under one dashboard, Shopify also has options to sell on Facebook, Pinterest, Amazon, BuzzFeed, and more.
 This is the only POS on our list that has some of these sales channel integrations.
 Shopify also has a built-in communication tool for employees for cross-platform communication.